scvadali/scvadali.github.io/_pages/projects.md

 permalink: /projects/
 author_profile: true
 ---

+List of different projects and some key highlights from each one of them.
+The exhaustive list is still being compiled.

 <!--
 For projects in my current role and at previous internships, please check out the [Career](https://scvadali.github.io/career/) page.